INSTRUCTIONS TO PARTICIPANTS FOR SUBMISSION OF CONFERENCE PROCEEDINGS

 Any queries therein should be addressed to email@example.com.

-The maximum length for Research articles is 12-20 pages, while for review articles it should be between 20-30 pages (400-450 words per page typed on A/4 page, using 12 font size and double line space).
+MANUSCRIPT LENGTH: The maximum length for Research articles is 12-20 pages, while for review articles it should be between 20-30 pages (400-450 words per page typed on A/4 page, using 12 font size, double line space).

 There is no restriction on the number of figures, tables or additional files e.g. video clips, animation and datasets, that can be included with each article online.
 Authors may include relevant supporting data with each article.